w3f/ring-vrf/specification_template.md

 DLEQ proofs between two distinct curves provided both have the same subgroup order.
 Around this, we support omitting the blinding factors for  cross curve DLEQ proofs, like proving public keys on G1 and G2 of a BLS12 curve have the same secret key.

 {sections.dleq-vrf-preliminaries}
 ### Thin VRF

 ### Pedersen VRF
+{sections.pedersen-vrf}

 ## Bandersnatch VRF